-- = (location of object at time t) S - (initial location of object) + (distance object travels in time t) S = where t is in the same time units used to define the rate m.
+- s = (location of object at time t)

+- s = (initial location of object) + (distance object travels in time t)

+- s = b + mt.

+where t is in the same time units used to define the rate m.
 Notice, both b and m would be constants given to us, so this is a linear equation involving the variables s and t.
-We can graph the equation in the tscoordinate system: See Figure 4.8.
+We can graph the equation in the ts-coordinate system: See Figure 4.8.